Glimesh/api-docs/content/docs/api/API Explorer.md

 }
 ```

 All that's left is to make the request!
 Select send on the top and the result will be on the right.
 You can make any number of requests in this format.
-The Glimesh collection includes basic requests and can be downloaded here.
+The Glimesh collection includes basic requests and can be downloaded [here](https://github.com/Glimesh/api-docs/tree/master/static/GlimeshCollection.json)

 ## Generating Code